Modular Architectures and Entanglement Schemes for Error-Corrected Distributed Quantum Computation: Discussion

 Our work has outlined several feasible approaches for modular error-corrected quantum computations with solid-state quantum hardware.
-We demonstrated that architectures with a single or two data qubits per module have similar code thresholds, which, however, highly depend on the choice of GHZ state generation schemes.
-We found that, in general, the direct schemes result in higher thresholds due to the faster and higher quality GHZ state generation for the distributed stabilizer measurements.
-The reason for this is that they circumvent the noisy and slow two-qubit gates and measurements required for emission-based schemes.
-We have also provided bounds on the coherence times vs. operation times for the threshold performance of the modular architectures.
+Our results demonstrate that architectures with either one or two data qubits per module exhibit comparable code thresholds, which are strongly influenced by the choice of GHZ state generation schemes.
+Besides, we found that scattering-based schemes result in higher thresholds due to the faster and higher quality GHZ state generation for the distributed stabilizer measurements.
+This is because they circumvent the noisy and slow two-qubit gates and measurements required in the emission-based schemes.
+Furthermore, we have also provided bounds on the coherence times vs. operation times for the threshold performance of the modular architectures.
 Architectures with $T_\text{link}^\text{dec}/t_\text{link}<10^4$ will not be a reliable candidate for distributed modular architectures as defined in our framework.
-A GHZ state success probability $P^\text{GHZ}_\text{succ}>10^{-4}$ and GHZ fidelity $F_\text{GHZ}>99\%$ is strictly required for achieving a code threshold.
+A GHZ state success probability $P^\text{GHZ}_\text{succ}>10^{-4}$ and GHZ fidelity $F_\text{GHZ}>99\%$ are required to achieve a code threshold.

-While we studied the surface code due to its established performance, it will be interesting to consider other codes that might better exploit the GHZ-state-enabled non-local stabilizer measurements.
+While we investigated the surface code due to its well-studied performance, it will be interesting to consider other codes that might better exploit the GHZ-state-enabled nonlocal stabilizer measurements.
 In particular, codes that could offer reduced qubit overhead, such as the recently introduced quantum low-density parity check (qLDPC) family known as the Bivariate Bicycle (BB) codes, by IBM \cite{Bravyi2024}.
 Furthermore, extending the simulations to investigate the performance of logical gates and computation~\cite{Gidney2021howtofactorbit}, even for the surface code, would be an interesting future direction.